 DON'T TRY SUICIDE1 of 12Task Force X. The so-called “Suicide Squad."
 By its very nature, its membership is fluid, with members coming and going either thanks to parole or death on a regular basis.
 But there are still standouts, members who served with distinction (or at least infamy), sometimes for years.

-Since we’re not exactly sure how many of the team will make it into Suicide Squad 2 (assuming that a sequel comes to pass), we’re taking a look at the top Suicide Squad members of all time – some of whom might be prime choices to fill in the gaps when members start dropping like flies.
+To preemptively honor that sacrifice, we’re taking a look at the top Suicide Squad members of all time – some of whom might be prime choices to fill in the gaps when big screen members start dropping like flies.

 Vertigo had a hereditary inner-ear condition that made him unable to balance.
 He received a special implant that corrected his balance, but which he was able to alter so that it would effect the balance of others with a disorienting effect.
 After years as a villain, and on the Suicide Squad, Vertigo briefly served as the White Queen’s Knight in Checkmate under Amanda Waller.